mward29/python-k8sclient-1-2-2/README.md

 ## Requirements.
 Python 2.7 and later.
-swagger-codegen (if you intend to generate your own client)
+swagger-codegen (if you intend to generate your own client) - Built with Codegen 2.1.6

 ## v1.json